 - Web sites (page imagery, staff portraits, product, testimonials etc)

 - Blog illustrations

 From a scientific perspective, there are endless facts that illustrate why we respond to visuals as human beings.
-For example, when we hear a piece of information, after 3 days, we tend to remember about 10% of it.
+For example, did you know that when we hear a piece of information, after 3 days, we tend to remember about 10% of it.
 If we saw visuals about that information too, we remember more like 65% of it.
-HERE are some more facts in an infographic.

 This infographic demonstrates some of the reasons that visual content is so massively important:

 You need visual content for so many things and ideally for every single piece of content that you put out.
 It’s really tempting to just start throwing out any visuals you can get hold of – free stock, what’s on your iphone, repurposed content… However, the need for such quantity should not detract from the necessity for some creative, insightful effort into creating and using them.
 It demands both uniqueness and strategy.
 This is where many marketing and communication teams stumble, especially as the clammer for visuals can seem overwhelming.
 Keep these as your basic cornerstones when producing visual content:

 From a very basic perspective, your appearance is how people that don’t know you perceive you to be.
 So at the very least, we should take pride in how we appear to the outside world.

 Deeper than this though is the need to have a unique identity – visuals have to be true to your brand and to its audience.
 Everything from your brand to your story, to your USP – it all needs to be incorporated into the images you are using to market your business.